-To encourage families to support local independent stores in its 27 communities (there are roughly 1,600 independently owned and operated retailers in the county!), the Macomb County Department of Planning and Economic Development, or MCPED, has launched its third annual Shop Local Macomb Shop Local Campaign – sponsored by First State Bank, Sterling Heights Regional Chamber of Commerce, Macomb County Chamber of Commerce, Eastpointe/Roseville, Anchor Bay Chamber of Commerce, Richmond Area Chamber of Commerce and Greater Romeo – Washington Chamber – for 2019.
+To encourage families to support local independent stores in its 27 communities, the Macomb County Department of Planning and Economic Development, or MCPED, has launched its seventh annual Shop Local Macomb event — sponsored by First State Bank, Connect Macomb, the Macomb County Chamber of Commerce, the Eastpointe-Roseville Chamber of Commerce, the Northern Macomb Regional Chamber and the Anchor Bay Chamber of Commerce.

-So, this holiday season, instead of shopping online or at a big box store, try helping out the families in the community.
+So, this holiday season, instead of shopping at a big box store, try helping out the families in the community.

 “We’re fortunate to have this incredible community of retailers and during the holiday season, we need to show them our support,” says Hackel.
 “I know I’ll be purchasing some of my gifts at local small businesses this year, and I hope you’ll join me in this effort.”